 Separate trusts.
-You must treat as separate trusts: (a) portions of a trust that are attributable to transfers from different transferors; and (b) substantially separate and independent shares of different beneficiaries in a trust.
+You must treat as separate trusts:

+Portions of a trust that are attributable to transfers from different transferors and

 If you are the trustee for separate trusts as described above, you must file a single Form 706-GS(T) but separate Schedules A for each separate trust, as that term is used here.